 [Swipe to change.
 Click to skip to position in audio*]

 But the HPCSA has since informed me that I was mistaken.
-In South Africa, in 2017, senior doctors are allowed to do this.
-The committee didn’t bother disputing what had happened; only my assumption that it was unacceptably unprofessional (see ‘DID MY COMPETENCE MATTER?‘).
+In South Africa, in 2017, senior doctors are allowed to threaten junior doctors into committing fraud and sabotage junior doctors’ careers if they refuse.
+The committee didn’t bother disputing what had happened; only my assumption that the behavior was unacceptably unprofessional (see ‘DID MY COMPETENCE MATTER?‘).
 They have now closed the enquiry, stating that my supervisors “remain ethical, clinical (sic) and professional”.
 The HPCSA chairperson also criticised me for being “a free speaker“, “too friendly“, “too open-minded” and “too bright“.

 My former HOD and my supervisor were responding to comments I made in my logbook about harassment, and unavailability of senior staff after hours.
-I had wanted to provide constructive feedback but as the situation escalated my attempts at amicable resolution were met with relentless attacks.
+I made it clear that I wanted only to provide constructive feedback but as the situation escalated my attempts at amicable resolution were met with relentless attacks.
 It seems I had unwittingly touched a sensitive nerve – the abuse of commuted overtime by senior doctors at the hospital (see ‘WHY IS THIS IMPORTANT?‘).

 I sought help from leadership throughout the Provincial and National Departments of Health.
 So far the DOH’s only action has been to aggressively defend the Addington doctors in a CCMA arbitration.
 I had no legal representation and the department succeeded in having my case dismissed on procedural grounds when I had to present a paper at a conference on the last day of the hearings.